johnowhitaker/personal_site/resume.md

 I love working on new challenges, and tend to gravitate to any role that lets me exercise my key skills:

 - Breaking down and understanding deep technical concepts. (research)
-- Figuring out how to practically apply these to real-world problems. (consulting)
+- Figuring out how to practically apply these to real-world problems. (development)
 - Communicating these concepts with others. (teaching)

 I also have an unusual grab-bag of extra skills or interest areas, which come in useful from time to time :)

 ## EXPERIENCE

+#### R&D at Answer.AI
+**2024 - PRESENT**

+- A new and exciting project to figure out what this AI stuff is actually useful for, with a fantastic team of researchers.

 #### AI Education and Research
 **SEPTEMBER 2022 - PRESENT**